goodbotai/borq/docs/Persistence.md

-Borq does no form of persistence.
+Bots built with borq perform no form of persistence.
-It depends on Rapidpro and Onadata to be its data stores.
+They depends on Rapidpro and Ona to be its user and data stores respectively.